-For those of you who have decided to build a timber frame home, you have chosen a building style that has been rooted in tradition for centuries.
-While raising traditions differ slightly in definition and regularity depending on region, the history and legacy of timber framing is a common thread that ties these traditions together and creates an exciting and memorable event for those in the process of building their dream home.
+Congratulations!
+You decided to build a timber frame home.
+It’s a building style rooted in centuries of traditions from topping out ceremonies to Raisings.
+And, while these traditions differ slightly in definition, depending on region, the history and legacy of timber framing is a common thread that ties these traditions together.
+It also creates exciting, extremely memorable events for those in the process of building their dream home.

 Another age-old tradition is the placing of coins under timber posts in the home’s frame.
-This ceremony mimics an old maritime tradition called “stepping the mast,” which is meant to bring good luck and fruition to the home.
-Traditionally, silver dollars are placed under the posts, however, the use of coins originating from one’s homeland or coins minted in a specific year are also very common.
+This ceremony originated from an old maritime tradition called: stepping the mast.
+It is meant to bring good luck and fortune to the home.
+Coins traditionally, placed under the post?
+Silver dollars, of course!
+However, quite common these days is using coins originating from one’s homeland or coins minted in a specific year.

 Gathering family and loved ones together to sign the wooden pegs that connect the timber framing is another tradition observed by some homeowners.
 Wishes of well-being and good fortune are written on the last pegs and the homeowner is given the honors of driving them in to secure the blessings on their home.

-The building of your own timber frame home is a once in a lifetime experience, and there are several traditions that you can choose to participate in as we raise your timber frame.
-Whether you choose to take part in one of these traditions or make your own, your home’s traditional building style and perfectly tailored design will be a legacy that you can pass on for generations to come.
+Building your own timber frame home is a once in a lifetime experience.
+And, there are several traditions that you can choose to participate in as we raise your timber frame.
+Whether you decide on one of the above traditions or make your own, your home’s legacy will live on for generations to come.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us